Red Wings select D Simon Edvinsson at 6th overall in 2021 NHL Draft

 Power’s teammate at Michigan, center Matthew Beniers, was selected 2nd overall by the Seattle Kraken.

 Luke Hughes, who is to play at Michigan this fall, was selected 4th overall by the New Jersey Devils with whom his brother, Jack Hughes, already plays.
+Luke Hughes has been playing with the U.S. national development program in Plymouth, Mich.

 Finally, Michigan center Kent Johnson went 5th overall to the Columbus Blue Jackets.